 You might find these in another product that costs less.
 Or, you might just need to pamper your locks with a pricey brand that works best for you.

-With all the shampoos out there today competing for your dollars, you will have plenty to choose from.
+With all the shampoos out there today competing for your dollars, cheap or expensive, you will have plenty to choose from.
 Learn what you need in your shampoo and go get it; hopefully, you can find it in your budget!